 The Pearl River inundated a huge swath of Jackson and portions of Rankin County during the infamous 1979 Easter flood.
 Jackson suffered almost $200 million in damage that year, and critics warn that city mayors have continued to allow development within the flood plain, upping potential flood costs well over the $200 million mark.

-Washington, D.C., consulting firm Economics Research Associates estimates the Lower Lake Plan to cost $605 million and expects the Army Corps of Engineers to provide $133 million for levee construction toward the project, with much of the rest coming from private, local and
+Washington, D.C., consulting firm Economics Research Associates estimates the Lower Lake Plan to cost $605 million and expects the Army Corps of Engineers to provide $133 million for levee construction toward the project, with much of the rest coming from private, local and state sources.

 Two Lakes advocate John McGowan claims his project will only cost private investors $200 million, with the government pitching in $205 million for levees.

 McGowan describes his Two Lakes Plan as more stable than the Lower Lake Plan: "A 200-year flood will only raise the surface of the lake about two feet, so you can have a home or business right down there on the water," he said.
 "The lake in this Lower Lake Plan is at such a shallow level that it's two feet below flood stage. ...
 It'll still have to be between two levees, so all that high-scale development they're talking about, all they'll ever be able to see are levees."

 Garret said the new board could still go with either plan.